 - Bridges and heavy-load structures

-- Projects with tight timelines
+- Projects with tight timelines requiring quick setting

 What is PPC (Portland Pozzolana Cement)?